HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

  IBAN: DE08200000000020101544
  BIC: MARKDEF1200

-**Purpose** for summer semester 2023:
+**Purpose** for winter semester 2023/24:
- Semester code 20231 and your student ID number (please do not leave a space in between!) last name, first name (please leave a space between the student ID number and your name!), e.g.: 202312567890 Mustermann, Max
+ Semester code 20232 and your student ID number (please do not leave a space in between!) last name, first name (please leave a space between the student ID number and your name!), e.g.: 202322567890 Mustermann, Max

 As soon as the semester contribution is credited to the HAW Hamburg account you can update your chip card, and with it your semester ticket for the public transport system.
 To do so, you must insert the chip card in a validation station.